jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Police arrive, elderly people pointing fingers

 ### Consequences & Ultimatum
+- Parents on phone: "You destroyed everything!"
+Zack: "Come on, it was an accident—like that time I pulled out too late."
+- Kyle, downplaying: "The old folks are fine—wet but alive, unlike my sex life after this."
+- Parents: "College fund gone!"
+Zack: "No way—how am I gonna afford coeds without cash?"
+- Ultimatum: "Military or Florida!"
+Kyle: "Florida?
+That's where old people go to die—or screw, apparently."
+- Packing: Zack: "No credit cards?
+How do we buy condoms now?"
+- On plane: Kyle: "Coach class?
+This seat's tighter than a virgin on prom night."
 - [ ] Parents' reaction (phone call or in person)
 - [ ] Brothers trying to downplay it
 - [ ] Parents showing them the video